Alfresco/docs-alfresco/content-services/latest/config/repository.md

 Follow this guidance if you want to run Content Service with a reverse proxy.

-1. If the reverse proxy maps the target server to a different context path, or if you deployed specifically to a different context path, you need to follow the steps in [Deploying with a different context path](deploy-contextpath.md#), with the following changes:
+1. If the reverse proxy maps the target server to a different context path, or if you deployed specifically to a different context path, you need to follow the steps in [Deploy with a different context path](#deploy-contextpath), with the following changes:

-    1. In step [2](deploy-contextpath.md#alfresco-global), update the values in the `alfresco-global.properties` file:
+    1. In step [2](#deploy-contextpath), update the values in the `alfresco-global.properties` file:

         ```bash
         alfresco.context=xxx